๐ฏ Accuracy & Evidence-Completeness Update

 - Identity Tracking: Track applications and files across multiple artifacts (Identity-Based engine)

-- Multi-Artifact Support: Correlate data from Prefetch, ShimCache, AmCache, Event Logs, LNK files, Jumplists, MFT, SRUM, Registry, and more
+- Multi-Artifact Support: Correlate data from Prefetch, ShimCache, AmCache, Event Logs, LNK files, Jumplists, MFT, USN, SRUM, Registry, RecycleBin, and more

 - Semantic Mapping: Map different column names to common semantic meanings

-- Streaming Mode: Process millions of records with constant memory usage (Identity-Based engine)
+- Streaming Mode: Process millions of records with constant memory usage (Identity-Based engine + new

 - Pipeline Automation: Execute complete analysis workflows automatically